rehierl/abstract-properties/readme.md

 * still a work in progress ...
-* point out the semi-official corner stones
-* more "polishing work" - readmes
-* thin out the refs/wiki links

-# abstract
+## abstract

-* provide an "abstract" in this readme
+* provide an "abstract" ...

-# overall notes
+## overall notes

-It is recommended to download the repository and to read the source code in a multi-tab text editor such as [Visual Studio Code](https://code.visualstudio.com/), [Atom](https://atom.io/), or [NetBeans](https://netbeans.apache.org/).
+It is recommended to download the repository and to read the source in a multi-tab text editor such as [Visual Studio Code](https://code.visualstudio.com/), [Atom](https://atom.io/), or [NetBeans](https://netbeans.apache.org/).